The Andrew Bodenrader Center for Academic Writing and CompositionVisit our Writing Center ePortfolio!

-During the Spring 2021 semester, the Writing Center will offer asynchronous and synchronous online tutoring appointments to all undergraduate and graduate students beginning Feb.
-15, 2021 through May 14, 2021.
+During the Spring 2023 semester, the Writing Center will offer in-person sessions as well as asynchronous and synchronous online tutoring appointments to all undergraduate and graduate students.
+We will be open Monday-Friday from January 30, 2023, through May 4, 2023.

 Please select this option if you would like to meet with a peer or professional writing tutor for a videoconference.
 All meetings in this category will take place in MS Teams, an online collaborative platform, and will require the use of a webcam, microphone, and screen sharing.